- International Car Shipping Companies

 Which is More Affordable: Air Freight or Ocean Freight?

 Ocean freight is the most affordable international shipping option.
 Container ships can accommodate thousands of tons of equipment and vehicles, which helps keep your costs down.

 But ocean freight can take days or even weeks to deliver your car.
-That is why you should arrange your international shipment before you make the move to your new home.
+So , you should arrange your international shipment before you moving to your new home.